andnich05/reverbnetwork/README.txt

 VST2: compatible (some keyboard entries are not passed to the plug-in e.g. SPACE)

 Wavosaur 1.1.0.0
-VST2: compatible (Using more than two channels per input and output is not possible; possible crash when the plug-in was compiled on Windows 8/8.1 when closing Wavosaur)
+VST2: compatible (Using more than two channels per input and output is not possible; possible crash when closing Wavosaur when the plug-in was compiled on Windows 8/8.1)

 Audacity 2.1.1
 VST2: compatible (preview function does not output a signal)